sam-mahdi/Peaklist_Assignment_Library/SAVUS/Test_Files/NMRSTAR_V3_and_V2_Test_Files/ReadMe.md

 This proteins sequence starts at -2 due to the leftover TEV cleavage.
-As a result, it also has an offset of 3.
 This is the output of an RMSD with a threshold of 2.

 This is using NMRSTAR_V3